zwdzwd/transvar/README.md

 The configuration file is located either at the `[install dir]/revan.cfg` or `~/.revan.cfg` if the installation directory is inaccessible.

 #### reverse annotation of amino acid mutations
-Ioan automatically recognizes the amino acid mutations.
+RevAn automatically recognizes the amino acid mutations.
 Acceptable mutation formats are ```PIK3CA:E545K``` or ```PIK3CA:p.E545K```, or without reference or alternative amino acid identity, e.g., ```PIK3CA:p.545K``` or ```PIK3CA:p.E545```.
-Ioan takes native HGVS format inputs and outputs.
+RevAn takes native HGVS format inputs and outputs.
 The reference amino acid is used to narrow the search scope of candidate transcripts.
 The alternative amino acid is used to infer nucleotide change which results in the amino acid.

 ```
 #!bash
-$ ioan revanno -i PIK3CA:E545K --ref hs37d5.fa --ensembl Homo_sapiens.GRCh37.75.gtf.gz
+$ revan revanno -i PIK3CA:E545K --ref hs37d5.fa --ensembl Homo_sapiens.GRCh37.75.gtf.gz
 ```
 outputs
 ```